 - 4 tablespoons rice vinegar

 - 2 tablespoons light soy sauce

 - 2 tablespoons Asian sesame seed oil

 - 1 to 2 red peppers as desired

 - 1 10-fluid ounce can mandarin oranges, drained

 - 1 8-ounce can sliced water chestnuts (or fresh water chestnuts, peeled and sliced)

 Preheat the oven to 350 degrees Fahrenheit.

-Rinse the chicken breasts and pat dry.
+Pat the chicken breasts dry.
 Lightly rub the 1 teaspoon of soy sauce over the breasts (use more soy sauce if needed).

 Place the breasts on a roasting tray and cook for 45 minutes, turning over halfway through cooking.
 Remove the chicken and cool.